Diagnosis & Management of a Patient with Myasthenia Gravis

 Patient presents with signs & symptoms of progressive ptosis, dysphagia, weakness and slurred speech over last few weeks.

-2. Which test is used to diagnose it?
+2. Name test is used to diagnose it

-5. How will you differentiate the toxicity of drug treatment from drug failure?
+5. Differentiate the toxicity of drug treatment from drug failure?

 6. Classify drugs used to treat this condition